-These change the appearance of a car, for example, changing car colour with a custom paint job or tinting the windows.
+These change the appearance of a car, for example by changing the car colour with a custom paint job or tinting the windows.

-Changes that make a car drive differently for example, installing a bigger engine.
+These are changes that make a car drive differently, for example by installing a bigger engine.

-The modifications don't necessarily need to be dangerous to impact your policy price.
+The modifications don't necessarily need to be dangerous or risky to impact your policy price.

-Most modifications affect the value of your car and custom parts are usually more expensive to repair or replace, which insurers use to decide how much you should pay for car cover.
+Most modifications also affect the value of your car.
+Custom parts are usually more expensive to repair or replace, which means insurers need to factor this in when thinking about your price.

 Every car in the UK is put into one of 50 insurance groups that insurers use, along with a few other things, to calculate how much you pay for a policy.

-Cosmetic changes like a custom paint job could make it more likely to get stolen.
+Cosmetic changes like a custom paint job could also make it more likely to get stolen.

 You should tell your insurer about any car modifications before applying for a policy, as some companies won't insure them.

-Your policy could be invalidated if you don't declare the modifications which means your insurer won't pay out if you have to make a claim. 🚫
+Your policy could be invalidated if you don't declare the modifications, which means your insurer wouldn't pay out if you have to make a claim. 🚫